 PHP Methods

-In addition to cTemplate Methods, PHP Methods can also to customize what happens when content is added, updated, removed, copied and displayed in webCOMAND or through the APIs.
+In addition to cTemplate Methods, PHP Methods can also customize what happens when content is added, updated, removed, copied and displayed in webCOMAND or through the APIs.

 Models